-Definition of Halal – what’s the difference to Haram?
+Definition of Halal – how's it different to Haram?

 Not everybody might know what Halal means.
-You might have read it somewhere and we do associate it with the Muslim belief.
-‘Halal’ basically means ‚clean‘ or ‚allowed‘.
+You might have read about it somewhere and we do associate it with Islamic belief.
+‘Halal’ basically means‚ clean or allowed.

-‚Haram‘, its counterpart, means ‚the forbidden‘ or the ‚not allowed’.
+'Haram', its counterpart, means‚ the forbidden or the not allowed.
 Halal is based on the religious principles that it is forbidden for devout Muslims to consume pork, alcohol, drugs, fermented products or even blood.
-Meat is only allowed to be consumed when slaughtered ‘Halal’, which means according to certain rules.
+Meat is only allowed to be consumed when slaughtered following the ‘Halal’ principle, which is followed according to certain rules.
 But what does this have to do with cosmetics?

 Halal certification – the dos and don’ts for Halal cosmetics

 Almost all our products at Doris Wagner Cosmetics are vegan and, if so, marked on the product pages as such.
-We do take a great effort in sourcing only the best ingredients to reach your skin care results efficiently.
+We do take a great effort in sourcing only the best ingredients to help reach your skin care results efficiently.
 Of course, we do use alcohol in very small amounts as solvents and primarily as preservatives.
 However, these are all synthetically produced alcohols with a high anti-bacterial impact.
-Please find our alcohols listed below:

 - Cleansing Gel